brain-score/language/docs/source/index.rst

 processing,
 as well as language models in a form that they can easily be tested on new behavioral or neural data.
-This makes experimental data accessible to modelers, and computational models accessible to experimenters, thereby accelerating progress in discovering ever-more-accurate models of the human brain and mind.
+This makes experimental data accessible to modelers, and computational models accessible to experimenters, accelerating progress in discovering ever-more-accurate models of the human brain and mind.

 The `score` function is the primary entry point to score a model on a benchmark.